Circassian genocide: Persecution of Circassian activists

-Numerous facts of harassment of activists, commissioned trials against the most prominent figures of the Circassian national movement make it necessary to seek a fair solution in international courts.

-Thus, the European Court of Human Rights accepted the complaints of Circassian activists accused of extremism by the Russian Themis.
+Numerous facts of harassment of activists, such as commissioned trials against the most prominent figures of the Circassian national movement, made activists feel it necessary to seek a fair solution in international courts.
+Eventually, the European Court of Human Rights accepted the complaints of Circassian activists accused of extremism by the Russian Themis.
 The year-long attempt of civil activists from the organization "Circassian Congress" to shed the label of "extremism" ended with an appeal to the European Court.
 Before seeking justice outside Russia, the activists spent 4 years trying to get justice in Russian courts.
 All this time, as the activists themselves say, they and their families were under pressure – they received threats from FSB and Interior Ministry officers.
 The case of civil activists from the Circassian Congress is far from being an isolated one.

 The reprisals by the Russian authorities against national minorities and activists of Circassian public organizations defending the rights of these minorities in the North Caucasus have taken on an unprecedented scale.

-The danger of the Circassian national movement for Russia lies in its great potential: Circassians are the titular ethnic group in three regions of the North Caucasus – Kabardino-Balkaria, Karachay-Cherkessia and Adygea.
-Another circumstance makes the "Circassian issue" particularly alarming for Russia.
-This is the presence of a multi-million diaspora in the Middle East, which is returning to the North Caucasus due to the horrific war in Syria.
+The danger of the Circassian national movement for Russia lies in its great potential: Circassians are the titular (and largest) ethnic group in three regions of the North Caucasus – Kabardino-Balkaria, Karachay-Cherkessia and Adygea.
+Also worrying to Russia is the presence of a multi-million diaspora in the Middle East, some of which returned to the North Caucasus due to the horrific Syrian civil war.
 According to human rights activists, the increasing cases of persecution of Circassian activists are directly related to the growth of the Circassian movement in virtually all republics of the Russian North Caucasus.
-This is the largest ethnic group in the region, supported by a multi-million diaspora in the Middle East, including Syria.